tracymu/api-tutorial/index.md

 The last two steps are the same as what your web browser was doing earlier, except now this Ruby code is behaving like a web browser and saving the page to a variable.

-The result comes back as a JSON list of artists and their details:
+The result comes back as a JSON list of artists and their details (though you won't see any of this in your browser yet.
+If you want to see these results, read our article about [debugging](debugging)).

 ```plain
 {